Code-Institute-Submissions/wedding-photography/README.md

 - bootstap hamburger icon not working on mobile, so opted to use fontawesome icon instead.

+For the quote section, I wanted an icon with a line above each quote.
+I had a lot of trouble implementing this, and I found a solution on StackOverflow.
+The code was taken directly from the answer, and is attributed here: https://stackoverflow.com/questions/39129052/add-font-awesome-icon-in-middle-of-horizontal-line

 #### Testing/troubleshooting
 I ran into an issue where there is some extra margin showing on the right-hand side of mobile devices.